Ryalian/R0/readme.md

   - v0.6 Create home page, make application selectable.
 Implementation of Router!
   - v0.7 Basic function of core Engine(SOUL!)
+  - Account login, share the app with others :) -Must have :3

 ### v0.7 is *critical* but also *unknown*
 Original plan is scrapped, need to rethink